tony-box/bicep-registry-modules/avm/res/api-management/service/portalsetting/README.md

 ### Parameter: `properties.validationKey`

-Required for "delegation".
+Required if 'name' is 'delegation'.
 A base64-encoded validation key to validate, that a request is coming from Azure API Management.

 - Required: Yes
 - Type: securestring